- Bank transfers are no longer the best way to send money from Australia to the Philippines.

 You can send any amount as long as you declare all sums over $10,000 to customs authorities and all sums exceeding PhP400,000 to the anti-money laundering authorities.

 Most banks and financial institutions set an international money transfer limit.

 - For instance, the default daily limit for international fund transfers is $5,000 at NAB.
-However, Bankwest has a similar limit but, if using online banking, users can increase the limit up to $20,000.
+However, Bankwest has a similar limitation, but if using online banking, users can increase the limit up to $20,000.

 - Business accounts generally have higher limits, but you may still be restricted to about $100,000 per transfer.
-Daily limits may also apply.
+Daily limitations may also apply.